Wisconsin Supreme Court Strikes Down 1849 Abortion Ban

 The bill’s latest iteration mandates rigid actions for healthcare providers under the threat of criminal and civil penalties.
 These provisions compromise medical training and clinical judgment and deter professionals from providing comprehensive care, particularly in rare and devastating cases involving non-viable pregnancies.

 The broader context of reproductive health in the United States highlights the stakes of this debate.
 As of early 2025, 19 states ban abortion at or before 18 weeks, and 12 states enforce total bans, including restrictions on lifesaving care for pregnancy complications.
-These draconian measures do not prioritize expanding healthcare or investing in medical research, rather they aim to provide punitive measures for women and physicians who seek medical care.
+Advocates argue these measures do not prioritize expanding healthcare or investing in medical research, rather they aim to provide punitive measures for women and physicians who seek medical care.

-Trump Immediately Attacks the LGBTQ Community in First Set of Executive Actions
+LGBTQ Community is Targeted in First Set of Executive Actions

 Photo by Unsplash